akamazing/akamazing.github.io/README.md

 2. **Cross Site Scripting**
 **Mitigation strategy:** Sanitize user inputs.
 **Observation:**  Ember Simple Auth does not sanitize and verify user inputs.
+Potential to pursue a pull request or start a discussion on this topic but, needs more study.

 3. **Potential Data Repudiation by 1.0 Ember simple auth**
 **Mitigation strategy:** Generate logs to record the source, time, and summary of received data and exception handling
-**Observation:** Ember simple auth provides no mechanism to generate or ,store logs.
+**Observation:** Ember simple auth provides no mechanism to generate or, store logs.
+Third party addons "ember-inspector" exists that record promises and response resolution.

 4. **Elevation by Changing the Execution Flow in 1.0 Ember simple auth**
 **Mitigation strategy:** Implement authentication and authorize every request.